LRicciardo/Mod2-professional-portfolio/README.md

 ## Credits

 Although I had some help from classmates, this was a solo challenge and was completed as such.
+I got the background off the internet (https://thumbs.dreamstime.com/b/page-old-grunge-notebook-7835554.jpg)

 ## License